gpapp/podlove_video/README.md

 The output of the command will be the template that can be used to be added when uploading to YT or Meta.

 ## Flags
--f flag forces episode fetch and regeneration
+* -f flag forces episode fetch and regeneration
--i only regenerates images (no video)
+* -i only regenerates images (no video)
--e can be used to define episode number
+* -e can be used to define episode number

-If the -f flag is not specified, and the episode_export.txt is less than a day old, the episode information will not be refetched, and only missing files will be created.
+If the -f flag is not specified, and the episode_export.txt is less than a day old, episode information will not be refetched and only missing files will be created.
 This is useful, when you want to create the episode descriptions for yt/google exports.

 ## Example